-When you need cooling or heating service repair, seasonal maintenance or a replacement system, it’s time to make an important decision for your family’s comfort and safety, as well as your household budget.
-But how do you go about selecting a trustworthy, competent and reliable heating and cooling contractor (that won’t cost you an arm and a leg)?
+But how do you go about selecting the best among Cincinnati HVAC companies?
+In other words, what’s the best way to find a trustworthy, competent and reliable heating and cooling contractor (that won’t cost you an arm and a leg)?

 HVAC Contractors Should Meet These Standards

 - Behave and look professional.
 An HVAC technician who looks and plays the part has a better chance of competently and reliably fixing, maintaining or installing your heating or cooling system than one who doesn’t.
 However, this is just one standard you should apply.
 It’s not one you should base your decision on solely, since sometimes incompetence and unprofessionalism can look like anything but.

 - Check the HVAC business’s references and professional rankings.
 Ask friends, coworkers and neighbors for recommendations.
 Look at testimonials on the contractor’s website.
 Make sure the business’s technicians have proper certifications in the heating and cooling field, including NATE (North American Technician Excellence).

 - If the technician wants to install a furnace, heat pump or AC in your home, make sure they explain the process carefully and comprehensively.
 If they recommend a certain size or capacity for your new system without conducting a heating or cooling load calculation, try another contractor.